D-Robotics-AI-Lab/DRRM/README.md

    - `task`: Your training task
    - `demo`: Number of demonstration samples to use (set to `null` for unlimited)
    - `config_dir`: Training configuration directory (refer to [configs/](configs/))
-   These parameters can also be set directly in the training command.

 - Training VODP
 ```